MC2478/cmp400-emergent-culture/world_overview.md

 # Seeded Environment & Starting Traits

-- Every `WorldModel` draws an `EnvironmentSnapshot` from the world seed: total food/wealth/wood/iron/gold budgets are sampled within modest bounds, split asymmetrically by `_split_budget()`, and one side receives all iron mining while the other receives all gold.
-Starting food/wealth/wood/metal stores are jittered within capped ranges, and the snapshot records which side owns each metal for later logging.
+- Every `WorldModel` draws an `EnvironmentSnapshot` from the world seed: each resource has a world-level maximum (`WORLD_MAX_*_YIELD`), and a deterministic RNG split (kept within 10%-90%) divides that total between East and West, so the combined yields always equal the cap.
 - Default runs now let the seed pick starting food; passing `initial_food` overrides both East and West for quick CLI tweaks while keeping the seed-determined yields.
-- Each territory gets an environment label (`food_rich`, `wealth_rich`, `scarce`, `balanced`) from its richness metrics. `sample_starting_trait()` uses that label plus the shared RNG to pick an initial trait (e.g., wealth-rich leans `Wealth-hoarder`, food-rich leans `Friendly`/`Food-secure`, scarce can choose `Aggressive`/`Food-secure`/`Isolationist`).
+- Each territory gets an environment label (`food_rich`, `wealth_rich`, `scarce`, `balanced`) from its richness metrics relative to half the world cap on that resource. `sample_starting_trait()` uses that label plus the shared RNG to pick an initial trait (e.g., wealth-rich leans `Wealth-hoarder`, food-rich leans `Friendly`/`Food-secure`, scarce can choose `Aggressive`/`Food-secure`/`Isolationist`).
 Because the RNG comes from the Mesa model, initial traits are deterministic for a given seed.

 # Personality & Trait System